-Definition: Weekly updates of displacement products: 3-D Velocities, Coseismic, Postseismic
+Definition: Weekly updates of displacement products: 3-D Velocities, Coseismic

-The analysis of the Level 2 displacement time series (section 2.1.6) results in estimated parameters that represent the different phases of the crustal deformation cycle (interseismic, coseismic, postseismic).
+The analysis of the Level 2 displacement time series (section 2.1.6) results in Level 3 estimated parameters that represent the different phases of the crustal deformation cycle (interseismic, coseismic, postseismic).
 The time series also include unmodeled effects of irregular uplift and subsidence, magmatism and other transient motions that may obscure the tectonic signals.
-Level 4 products include transient signals related to episodic tremor and slip (ETS) (section 7) and strain-rate gids (section 8), as well as hydrological signals (section 9).
+Level 4 products include transient signals related to episodic tremor and slip (ETS) (section 7) and horizontal strain-rate gids (section 8), as well as hydrological signals (section 9).

-Figure 8: An example of ITRF2004 horizontal velocities estimated from the combined time series of JPL and SIO.
+Figure 11: An example of ITRF2004 horizontal velocities estimated from the combined time series of JPL and SIO.
 Significant (M>6) earthquakes denoted by red circles.
-This is a screen shot from MGViz.
+This is a screen shot from MGViz (section 10.2), http://mgviz.ucsd.edu/?mission=ESESES